latcraft/website/README.md

 	- var path = '2015/madeinlatvia'
 ```

-- `eventDate` is used to locate the event in the event collection in JSON
+- `eventDate` is used to locate the event in the JSON event collection
 - `openGraph` switch says that the page is used for social media infographics generation
-- `path` path to the jade template
+- `path` is just a path to the jade template (corresponds to filesystem path)

-Now the build and make sure both templates rendered correctly by opening them in the browser.
-You will see something like this:
+Now run the build and make sure both templates are rendeing correctly by opening them in the browser.
+You should see something like this:

 `madeinlatvia_og-shot.png`
 ![ada](README/madeinlatvia_og-shot.png)